 The Columbus Facial Plastics Difference:

 We focus on the science of skin care.
 As a team, we value education and are constantly learning because we are passionate about what we do.
 Dr. Stephen Nogan actively participates in all treatment plans for new patients and with so many options available today, it is important to trust your face to a board certified facial plastic surgeon.
-Dr. Stephen Nogan, Director of Skin Care Dina Maynard ,and team work together to develop individual treatment plans that will address your concerns and meet your expectations.
+Dr. Stephen Nogan and team work together to develop individual treatment plans that will address your concerns and meet your expectations.
 We use VISIA Skin Analysis to measure treatment results because skin care should not be subjective.
 We will help you feel confident that you are receiving the correct treatment and products to achieve your healthiest skin and the appearance that you want.

 Schedule Your Consultation

 Interested in learning more about your options for a renewed complexion?
-Contact us today at Columbus Facial Plastics at Sullivan Center to schedule your consultation to learn more about Prescriptive Facials and Skin Resurfacing.
-Skin Care Director Dina Maynard, Dr. Stephen Nogan, and his professional staff proudly serve you from Columbus, Ohio.
+Contact us today at Columbus Facial Plastics to schedule a consultation to learn more about Prescriptive Facials and Skin Resurfacing.
 We offer a range of procedures to help you achieve your best skin.
 Call 614-436-8888 to schedule your consultation.